Thomas Bonnar: Life

-He was born in Edinburgh around 1770, the son of John Bonnar who had created the ceilings in Penicuik House.
-His family lived in a then new house at 6 South St David Street during his teenage years.
+Bonnar was born in Edinburgh around 1770, the son of John Bonnar who had created the ceilings in Penicuik House.
+His family lived in a new house at 6 South St David Street during his teenage years.

 He was appointed as a burgess of the city in 1795 and a "sworn measurer" in 1807 and Superintendent of Works for the city in 1809, operating from the Magdalene Chapel in the Cowgate.
 From 1810 he acted as architect and surveyor to George Heriot’s School.
 He lost all public posts in January 1819 due to a bungled execution on 30 December (part of his wide scope of duties) which ended in a public riot.

-A house at 7 Ann Street is known as "Thomas Bonnar’s House" but there is no record of his living there, but he IS responsible for its fine interior decoration.
-Thomas Bonar, Superintendent of Works is listed as living at Greenside on Leith Walk in the early 19th century.
+A house at 7 Ann Street is known as "Thomas Bonnar’s House" but there is no record of his living there, but he is responsible for its fine interior decoration.
+"Thomas Bonar", Superintendent of Works is listed as living at Greenside on Leith Walk in the early 19th century.

 He did many fine and many unique interiors, including St Bernard’s Well at Stockbridge.

 George Heriot's School replaced him with Alexander Black in 1833.